mikemerin/RegexDictionary/README.md

 ### Future updates
 - searches will be in the URL
-- More outputs for every letter
+- layout change:
-- - temporarily replaces the other letters
+- - letters/counts on the right side of the screen
+- - bottom-left has letter's words
+- - - has all by default, clicking a letter changes URL and shows that letter's info
-- - graph changes to length of letter
+- - - graph also changes to length of letter
-- - additional letter appears in the URL
 - Buttons that add regex syntax to the search
 - Search saves
 - Common searches